awsdocs/amazon-athena-user-guide/doc_source/accessing-Athena.md

 For examples of using the AWS SDK for Java with Athena, see [Code Samples](code-samples.md)\.

-For more information about AWS SDK documentation and downloads, see the *SDKs* section in [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.
+For more information about AWS SDK for Java documentation and downloads, see the *SDKs* section in [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.

 ## Using the CLI<a name="Using-CLI"></a>